-Although most people think of the shoulder as several joints, there are really two joints in the area of the shoulder.
-One is located where the collarbone (clavicle) meets the tip of the shoulder bone (acromion).
-This is called the acromioclavicular or AC joint.
-The junction of the upper arm bone (humerus) with the shoulder blade (scapula) is called the glenohumeral joint.
-Both joints may be affected by arthritis.
-To provide you with effective treatment, your physician will need to determine which joint is affected and what type of arthritis you have.
+The shoulder area has two joints.
+One is located where the collarbone (clavicle) meets the acromion, the tip of the shoulder blade (scapula).
+This is called the acromioclavicular – or AC – joint.
+The other, called the glenohumeral joint, is at the junction of the upper arm bone (humerus) and the shoulder blade.
+Arthritis can affect either joint or both.
+To provide you with an effective treatment plan, your doctor needs to determine which joint is affected and which type of arthritis you have.

 Our Approach to Arthritis of the Shoulder

-When treating shoulder arthritis, our goals are to relieve pain and restore function.
-We begin with nonsurgical approaches, such as medications, ice and heat treatments, and physical therapy.
-If these prove ineffective, surgery may be necessary.
+In treating shoulder arthritis, our goals are to relieve pain and restore function.
+We begin with nonsurgical approaches, such as oral anti-inflammatory medications, ice and heat application, and physical therapy.
+If these measures don't bring relief, surgery may be necessary.
 Surgical treatment generally works well to reduce pain and restore range of motion.